 Losing a pet can make your life feel incredibly empty – the feelings of despair and loneliness can be quite overwhelming.
 If you’ve had to euthanise your pet you may even feel a strong sense of self-doubt and guilt.
 These feelings are all normal at this traumatic time.
-Take a look at 10 tips on coping with unexpected pet loss…
+Here are 10 Tips On Coping With Unexpected Pet Loss.

 You and your vet will come to the decision to gently put your pet to sleep at the right time.
 If your pet is in constant pain or undergoing stressful treatment, has problems with bodily functions, and is unresponsive to affection – not enjoying life at all, you’ll know this is probably the best choice.
 Ending suffering is the final act of love you can make for your pet.